 gpedit.msc, open the key

-of Accounts: Limit local account use of blank passwords to
+Accounts: Limit local account use of blank passwords

-OVF localization (multiple languages in one OVF file) is not yet supported.
+OVF localization, with multiple languages in a single OVF file, is not yet supported.

 OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported.

-Remote files via HTTP or other mechanisms are not yet supported.
+Remote files using HTTP or other mechanisms are not yet supported.

-The RDP server in the VirtualBox extension pack supports only audio streams in format 22.05kHz stereo 16 bit.
+The RDP server in the Oracle VM VirtualBox extension pack supports only audio streams in format 22.05kHz stereo 16-bit.
 If the RDP client requests any other audio format there will be no audio.